 ECC.6.5.6.3 The Company in coordination with the Relevant Transmission Licensee shall specify in the Bilateral Agreement the operational metering signals to be provided by the EU Generator, HVDC System Owner, Network Operator or Non-Embedded Customer.
 In the case of Network Operators and Non-Embedded Customers, detailed specifications relating to the operational metering standards at EU Grid Supply Points and the data required are published as Electrical Standards in the Annex to the General Conditions.

-ECC.6.5.6.4 (a) NGET shall provide system control and data acquisition (SCADA) outstation interface equipment., each EU Code User shall provide such voltage, current, Frequency, Active Power and Reactive Power measurement outputs and plant status indications and alarms to the Transmission SCADA outstation interface equipment as required by The Company in accordance with the terms of the Bilateral Agreement.
+ECC.6.5.6.4 (a) The Relevant Transmission Licensee shall provide system control and data acquisition (SCADA) outstation interface equipment., each EU Code User shall provide such voltage, current, Frequency, Active Power and Reactive Power measurement outputs and plant status indications and alarms to the Transmission SCADA outstation interface equipment as required by The Company in accordance with the terms of the Bilateral Agreement.
 In the case of OTSDUW, the User shall provide such SCADA outstation interface equipment and voltage, current, Frequency, Active Power and Reactive Power measurement outputs and plant status indications and alarms to the SCADA outstation interface equipment as required by The Company in accordance with the terms of the Bilateral Agreement.

 (b) For the avoidance of doubt, for Active Power and Reactive Power measurements, circuit breaker and disconnector status indications from: